pietheinstrengholt/laravel-docker-k8s/readme.md

 docker build . -f ./deploy/dockerfile -t laravel-on-k8s:v1
 ```

 Before pushing the image make sure you are logged into the Docker Hub.
 Run the command below to login.
-If you not have a Docker acount please sign up using the this [link](https://hub.docker.com/).
+If you not have a Docker account please sign up using the this [link](https://hub.docker.com/).

 ```
 docker login